ngekoding/office-to-pdf/README.md

 $converter->convert('path/to/file.docx');
 ```

-You can also convert other file type (not only .docx), feel free to convert any office file like `.pptx`, `.xlxs`, etc...
+You can also convert other file type (not only .docx), feel free to convert any office file like `.pptx`, `.xlsx`, etc...

 ### Setting manually LibreOffice executable path